chrisTMackey/pvc/README.md

 I don't expect too either.

 The clear flexible formulation data for the physical properties other than speicific gravity and durometer all fall between 0.500 and 0.900 r squared on their best regression model.
 Decent data, but not dry lab worthy so to speak.
+Currently all these properties are calculated off a linear regression, but I intend to convert some to polynomial regressions at a later point.
 You add filler to those mixes and you have a bigger problem than bad clear data when you factor in the various filler sizes and particle shapes.
 An experienced formulator will still find use from seeing the projected clear properties though as they will know how filler will impact each property.

 # D Shore Durometer
 In the industry, it is common to not use the A Shore Durometer once you get above 90 A Shore.
 We switch to the D Shore Durometer.
 There is very little data out there to build a D Shore Durometer data set to build a regression from.
-The chart lists conversions from A to D for A Shore 100 and less.
+The published chart lists conversions from A to D for A Shore 100 and less.
 Obviously I used that for the duro_AtoD(duro_A) functions.
 For points inbetween on the charts, it is a straight linear regression point to point at the moment.

 A Shore Durometer stops readings above 100, yet my tool will return readings up to nearly 120.
 Why, well that is the slope of the line where it intercepts at 0 PHR plasticizer.
 In theory they should all hit the same exact durometer at 0 PHR, but my formulas don't as a different intercept and slope in the Y=mX+b format fits the data better.